lovesegfault/blog/content/posts/drafts/arrays-are-not-pointers.md

 draft = true
 +++

-One of the biggest traps people who start learning C fall into is

-I've know C, and in particular C99, for quite a while now.
-I've finally reached the point where I've had more years of my life knowing (at least some) C than not.
-With this in mind, and to commemorate the language that got me into programming, and which I am still extremely fond of, I want to talk about what I think is one of the biggest misconceptions in people's knowledge of C: the difference between an array and a pointer.
-Having been a TA for a couple of C courses, and having had to attend C courses, I could not believe how many professors will teach this as a "useful simplification."
-So, let's start by stating the truth - arrays are not pointers.
-Not at all.
-In this post I want to explore, with examples, the three main differences between arrays and pointers in C.
+One of the biggest traps C lays for beginners is its idiosyncratic and confusing treatment of arrays.
+I often times see people learn, or conclude themselves, that arrays in C are just pointers, which is not the case.
+In C arrays are not pointers, and in this post I want to go over the main reasons why that is the case.[^1]

 ## 1. `sizeof()`